jmyacobn/whats-cookin/README.md

 ## Wins 🏆
 - Built a fully functional web application to meet the MVP outlined in the project spec
-- Building a web accplication that is fully tabbable, includes tab focus to improve the user experience, and passes the Lighthouse Accessibility Audit at 100%
+- Building a web application that is fully tabbable, includes tab focus to improve the user experience, and passes the Lighthouse Accessibility Audit at 100%
 - Successfully learned and implemented API fetch calls
 - Highly successful team collaboration due thorough DTR, calendaring, and Agile/Scrum Workflow
 - Learned to use Figma to design our website and GitHub Projects to manage our work as a team